 However, numerous benefits of gold investing often attract investors to include gold as a part of their portfolio.
 In that capacity, gold investment acts as a means to diversify the portfolio.

 Investors must decide based on their investment horizon.
 For example, typically, during market declines, gold prices tend to go up.
 Similarly, during an uncertain or turbulent economic situation, gold demand soars and prices rise.
-Therefore, we believe investors looking to invest for 10-20 years tenure should explore other asset classes, such as mutual funds and real estate.
+Therefore, we believe investors looking to invest for 10-20 years tenure should explore other asset classes, such as mutual funds and real estate, along with gold.

 Physical gold comes with storage costs, and the risk of holding does gold exists.
 Further, making charges are applicable on jewellery.
-In other words, storage and jewellery making expenses are sunk costs and eventually reduce the overall return.
+In other words, storage and jewellery making expenses are sunk costs and eventually reduce the return from investment.

 Gold is an excellent investment as part of a balanced portfolio for investors willing to take moderate risks.
-Moreover, gold investment can be considered liquid, especially given the developed commodity markets.
-Therefore, converting physical gold into cash is possible with just minimal effort and loss of value.
+Moreover, gold investment is considered liquid, especially given the developed commodity markets.
+Therefore, converting physical gold into cash is possible with just minimal effort and no loss of value.